Alejandro Sanabria

 The Arc

-I've spent most of my career at Platzi, and each phase taught me something different about how software gets built.
+My longest chapter was at Platzi, where each phase taught me something different about how software gets built.

 Joined as the second mobile engineer.
 Small team, big product, everything to figure out.
 That's where I learned Swift and SwiftUI deeply — and where I learned that quality isn't the opposite of speed; it's what makes speed sustainable.